andySigler/patchbay/README.md

 #Patchbay

-##A Wireless Framework for Simple Connections
+##A Wireless Framework for Musical Instruments and Toys

 This was built so that I could <b>very</b> easily create peer-to-peer connections between my physical computing projects, both old and new.
 The idea is to lower the barrier to entry for a project to become wireless and interoperable, using a wireless protocol inspired by MIDI, and device-specific Bluetooth LE profiles, auto-generated for each project.